A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

 From Eq. \eqref{eq:convergence}, it should be clear that it is possible to construct some $W_j(z,z_{\rm{s}})$ that vanishes over the low redshift interval $[0,z_{\rm{null}}]$.
 Since $W$ is quadratic in $\chi$, a linear combination of three such kernels suffices to find a non-trivial null solution for the coefficients of this polynomial.
 As shown in Ref. \cite{Maniyar_nulling}, using convergence maps estimated from two LIMs and from the CMB at redshifts $z_1< z_2 <z_{\rm{CMB}}$ respectively, the LIM-nulling kernel is given by

-where

-In Fig. \ref{fig:nulling}, the LIM lensing kernels (purple and blue), the CMB lensing kernel (black), and the LIM-nulling kernel (red) are plotted.
-Here nulling has taken place at $z = 4.5$ meaning that when integrated over in Eq. \eqref{eq:CMB_spectrum}, the matter power spectrum from $0<z<4.5$ is completely nulled and the only non-zero contribution to this integral is from $z > 4.5$.
-This provides a pristine view into early times.
+where $\alpha \equiv [1/\chi(z_{\rm{CMB}})- 1/\chi(z_1)]/[1/\chi(z_1) - 1/\chi(z_2)]$.

-In Fig. \ref{fig:Cl_and_Il}, we show the CMB convergence spectrum, $C_{L}^{\hat{\kappa}\hat{\kappa}}$ in black and the CMB $\times$ LIM-nulling convergence spectrum, $C_{L}^{\hat{\kappa}\hat{\kappa}_{\rm{null}}}$, in solid blue.
-The dot-dashed black curve shows the CMB $\times$ LIM-nulling convergence spectrum computed with the no-wiggle Eisenstein \& Hu matter power spectrum \cite{EH98}.
-The CMB convergence spectrum is smooth with no discernible BAO features which is due to the angular evolution of the BAO wiggles which is depicted in the bottom panel.
-Shown in the bottom panel of Fig. \ref{fig:Cl_and_Il} is the integrand of Eq. \eqref{eq:CMB_spectrum} evaluated at several redshifts.
-It can be seen that the BAO wiggles evolve to lower $L$ as $z$ decreases which, when integrated over, result in the washing out of BAO wiggles in the CMB convergence spectrum.
-While $C_{L}^{\hat{\kappa}\hat{\kappa}}$ can provide information about the scale of structures which dominate the deflection of CMB photons, it cannot act as a standard distance measure.
+Fig. \ref{fig:Cl_and_Il} shows the relevant estimated convergence spectra.
+The CMB convergence spectrum, $C_{L}^{\hat{\kappa}\hat{\kappa}}$, is smooth with no discernible BAO features which is due to the angular evolution of the BAO wiggles which is depicted in the bottom panel.
+Examining the integrand of Eq. \ref{eq:CMB_spectrum} evaluated at several redshifts, one can see that the BAO wiggles evolve to lower $L$ as $z$ decreases which, when integrated over, results in the washing out of BAO wiggles in $C_{L}^{\hat{\kappa}\hat{\kappa}}$.
+While $C_{L}^{\hat{\kappa}\hat{\kappa}}$ can provide information about the scale of structures which dominate the deflection of CMB photons, it cannot act as a standard ruler.

-In the CMB $\times$ LIM-nulled convergence spectrum (solid blue), however, acoustic peaks emerge which is apparent when compared to the no-wiggle LIM-nulling spectrum of Fig. \ref{fig:Cl_and_Il} (dot-dashed black curve).
+In the CMB $\times$ LIM-nulled convergence spectrum, $C_{L}^{\hat{\kappa}\hat{\kappa}_{\rm{null}}}$, acoustic peaks emerge which is apparent in the top panel of Fig. \ref{fig:Cl_and_Il} where the fractional difference between the wiggle and no-wiggle spectra are plotted.
 This BAO feature is the result of the much slower angular evolution of the BAO scale at early times.
 Again, referring now to the bottom panel of Fig. \ref{fig:Cl_and_Il}, the pale high-$z$ curves share largely overlapping acoustic peaks compared to the darker low-$z$ curves whose peaks and troughs mix.

 What we argue is that the acoustic peak in the CMB $\times$ LIM-nulling spectrum is, to good approximation, a proxy for measuring the BAO scale at $z = z_{\rm{null}}$.
 Since the nulling kernel is sharply peaked near $z_{\rm{null}}$ and the matter transfer function is monotonically increasing, the matter density field is weighted most heavily near this redshift.
 Therefore, the location of the BAO wiggles in the CMB $\times$ LIM-nulling spectrum can be used to measure the BAO scale at $z\sim z_{\rm{null}}$.
 To test this hypothesis, we perform an Alcock-Paczynski (AP) test on a mock data set in order to place constraints on the BAO scale.